scottgoering/HeaterMeter-wiki/Building-OpenWrt-from-Source.md

 # Building OpenWrt (for RaspberryPi)
 If you don't want to use a the pre-built LinkMeter OpenWrt image, you can build it yourself from source.
 LinkMeter is built on the Attitude Adjustment release of OpenWrt.
+Your host (build) system will need to have lua5.2 and liblua5.2-dev due to how insane the rrdtool build process is (perhaps 5.1 too?).
 In these examples, it is assumed your heatermeter git repository lives at ~/heatermeter and you'll be building OpenWrt at ~/openwrt

     cd ~
     git clone git://github.com/CapnBry/HeaterMeter.git heatermeter